MishiGiber/flow.ci/docs/en/webhook.md

       <tr>
         <td>user_commit_data</td>
         <td>No</td>
-        <td>Custom Environment Variables，transmitted the datas as a hash.Eg. {“a”: 1, “b”: “Hello world”}</td>
+        <td>Custom environment variables where the data transmitted as a hash.
+Eg. {“a”: 1, “b”: “Hello world”}</td>
     </tr>
 </table>